path

 +----------------------------+----------------------------+

-Returns a subgraph in a form of only nodes that can be reached from a given start node.
+The procedure returns a subgraph made out of those nodes that can be reached from a given start node.
 While traversing the graph, the function evaluates nodes based on specified criteria: it adheres to a maximum hop limit, applies relationship and label filters, and ensures each node is visited only once.

 Input:

-• start_node: Any ➡ node, node ID, or list of nodes and/or node IDs from which the traversing will start.
+• start_node: Any ➡ A node, node ID, or a list of nodes and/or node IDs from which the traversing will start.

 NameTypeDefaultDescription